samuelasheppard/fano-recreation-repo/README.md

 This is a recreation of https://www.fanoguitars.com/

-This was done as a part of my course.
+This was done as a part of my course with The Jump.

 Not the whole website has been recreated.
 This project includes:
   Homepage